whuyanzeng/whuyanzeng.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of Yan ZENG for recording the projects and interesting skills.
-This is a start for encouraging myself to make more outputs.
-I will try my best to keep updating.
+This is the front page of Yan ZENG for recording the projects and interesting skills.\n This is a start for encouraging myself to make more outputs.
+I will try my best to keep updating.\n

 Education and Working Experiences
 ======
-PostDoc, HKU (2024-present)
+PostDoc, HKU (2024-present)\n
-PostDoc, BGI (2021-2024)
+PostDoc, BGI (2021-2024)\n
-PhD of Genetics, from Chinese Academy of Sciences (2014-2020) BS of Biology, Wuhan University (2010-2014)
+PhD of Genetics, from Chinese Academy of Sciences (2014-2020)\n BS of Biology, Wuhan University (2010-2014)\n

 Academic Interests